Mental Health Resource Lists

 Understanding that you, as a church leader, are often called upon, to “help people” in various states of stress and dis-ease, the following Resource Lists have been prepared, as part of the Comfort My People grant, to give you up-to-date information about a range of resources and services that hopefully will be user-friendly and helpful.
 As with all resources they vary widely and change often.
 Thus, please be sure to check websites and contact information BEFORE use.

-Learn more about the mental health system in this letter from Susan Lee, LCSW, Comfort My People Coach.
+Learn more about the mental health system in this letter from Susan Lee, LCSW, our former Comfort My People Coach.

 Area Mental Health Resource Lists